(Disclosure: Some of the links below may be affiliate links)

 Selma Finance is a Swiss Robo-Advisor in Switzerland with a different approach than other Robo-Advisors.
 Indeed, they offer you your own virtual personal assistant.

 This assistant will guide you through investing.
 And through your chat with the assistant, the system will design a personalized portfolio.
+As such, they are extremely interesting for beginner investors or investors that do not want to spend much time learning the ins and outs of investing.

 It sounds quite interesting.
 But how does it fare in practice?